martinmcconnell/fyp-doc/notes.md

 ## Blockchain
 Blockchain is a distributed, decentralised, digital ledger that is used to record and verify transactions in a secure and transparent manner that uses a chain of cryptographic hashes to store and verify transactions.
 It is the underlying technology behind cryptocurrencies like Bitcoin and Ethereum, and it has a number of important characteristics and features..
 It is typically implemented as a chain of blocks, where each block contains a number of transactions and a cryptographic "hash" that links it to the previous block in the chain.
 Each of these transactions are verified and validated by a network of nodes, which use consensus algorithms to ensure that the data in the blockchain is accurate and consistent.

 The fundamental property of a blockchain is its immutability, which means that once a block has been added to the chain, it cannot be altered or removed.
-This is achieved through the use of cryptographic techniques, such as digital signatures and hash functions, which ensure the integrity and security of the data in the blockchain.
+This is achieved through the use of cryptographic techniques, such as digital signatures and hash functions, which ensure the integrity and security of the data in the blockchain. **(Nakamoto, 2006)**

 Each block in a blockchain is linked to the previous block through the use of a cryptographic hash, which ensures the integrity and security of the data in the chain.
 This allows for a tamper-evident and immutable ledger, as any attempts to alter or manipulate the data in a block would be easily detected.

 Another key feature of blockchain technology is its distributed nature, which means that it is not controlled by any central authority or intermediary.
 Instead, it relies on a network of nodes, or participants, who maintain and validate the blockchain.
-This decentralised model allows for greater transparency, security, and resilience, as it is not dependent on any single entity.
+This decentralised model allows for greater transparency, security, and resilience, as it is not dependent on any single entity **(Nakamoto, 2006)**
+.

 Blockchain also uses public-key cryptography to secure transactions and protect user privacy.
 Each user in a blockchain network has a unique pair of keys, a public key and a private key, which are used to sign and verify transactions.
 This ensures that only the user with the corresponding private key can access and control their data in the blockchain.